UFAL-DSG/alex/README.rst

 Documentation
 -------------
-The documentation is available `here <http://alex.readthedocs.org/en/latest/>`_ and is generated using Sphinx and its ``autodoc`` extension.
+The documentation is available `here <http://alex.readthedocs.org/en/latest/>`_ and is automatically generated after each push on readdocs.org using Sphinx and its ``autodoc`` extension.
 Please document all your code as much as possible using the conventions which can be parsed by Sphinx.

 Also provide README style documentation describing the complete packages, applications,